-Infrastructure Australia, an independent body tasked with advising the Victorian government on infrastructure policy, called it “the state’s largest ever deliberative engagement program”.
-The results will inform Infrastructure Australia’s upcoming update to the 30-Year Infrastructure Strategy.
+Infrastructure Victoria, an independent body tasked with advising the Victorian government on infrastructure policy, called it “the state’s largest-ever deliberative engagement program”.
+The results will inform Infrastructure Victoria’s upcoming update to the 30-Year Infrastructure Strategy.

 Capire Consulting Group conducted the study, selecting a diverse and representative a pool of participants across a range of ages, genders, locations, employment statuses and socio-economic backgrounds.

 The resulting 21 recommendations were hardly surprising, as they mirror many of the policies implemented in other countries and jurisdictions that have succeeded in getting EV sales up, such as the European Union and the United Kingdom.

 Along with those listed above, the recommendations include means-tested loans for EVs, a community awareness and education campaign, government support for the installation of EV charging point as part of the ‘Solar Homes Program’, planning controls that require electric vehicle charging infrastructure in new car parks, and the creation of an independent EV cost comparison site.